 Location: Parc de Montjuïc

-The foundation personally established by Miró is dedicated to the work of the master.
+The foundation, founded by Miró himself, is dedicated to the work of the multi-talented Catalan master.
 Temporary exhibitions show the work of innovative contemporary artists.
-Approximately 400 works by Miró are regularly shown.
+Around 400 of Miró's works are regularly shown.

 Location: Parc de Montjuïc; near the mountain station of the Funicular de Montjuïc funicular.